All-Asian Women's Conference: Margaret Cousins

 Margaret Cousins was one of the key driving forces and organizers of the first All-Asian Women conference.
-She was a member of the Irish Suffrage Movement and therefore, developed a strong passion for social reform and improving the position of Indian women after moving to India in 1915.
+She was a member of the Irish Women's Franchise League and therefore, developed a strong passion for social reform and improving the position of Indian women after moving to India in 1915.
 In the late 1910s and 1920s, she was involved in movements and campaigns for women's rights such as demanding equal suffrage rights for women.

 After participating in the 1928 Pan-Pacific Women's Association (PPWA) conference in Hawaii, Cousins got the inspiration for organizing a similar conference for solidarity among women in Asia.
 Cousins believed that there was a lack of spiritual consciousness and a need for preservation of the "oriental" qualities of Asia and therefore Asian women must meet to become self-conscious.
 She started sending out letters in December 1929 to propose her idea and persuade other women from India and various other parts of Asia to join her.
 In her letters, she proposed that Indian women take the lead for this conference as they had already had an experience with the All-Indian Women conference.
 Although she was the prominent figure for initiating the AAWC, she wanted the Asian women, mainly Indian women, to take charge and further supervise the organization.